 All eligible children and teens should have records showing that they received two doses of MMR, unless they have a condition that would make the vaccine harmful to them.
 All adults born in or after 1957 should be vaccinated or should get a blood test showing that they are immune.
 Adults born before 1957 are likely to have had measles and/or mumps disease as a child and generally do not need vaccination.

 Where can I find mumps vaccine for myself or my children?

 Contact your doctor or call 311 about the nearest location where you can receive free or low-cost mumps vaccination

 Can people who have been vaccinated still get mumps?

 Studies suggest that the mumps vaccine is 80% to 90% effective.
 That means that for every 100 people vaccinated, 80 to 90 of them will be fully protected but 10 to 20 will remain susceptible to the disease.
-(By comparison, the measles vaccine is about 98% effective.)
+(By comparison, the measles vaccine is about 98% to 99% effective.)
 Though mumps vaccination cannot protect everyone, it greatly reduces the number of people who get sick when exposed to the virus.
 If a community maintains a high vaccination rate, the risk of exposure declines too.
-And while vaccination cannot protect everyone from developing mumps, people who get mumps following vaccination may be at lower risk of complications.
+And while vaccination cannot protect everyone from developing mumps, people who get mumps following vaccination are at lower risk of complications.

 Download a PDF version of Mumps FAQs in Spanish.